abhijit-arora/cockatiel-companion/documentation/ROADMAP.md

 ### Technical Debt & Minor Bugs

 *   **[ ] Daily Log Refresh:** The daily log screen does not always auto-refresh instantly after a new entry is saved.
 Requires a manual pull-to-refresh or a second action.
+*   **[ ] Improved "Forgot Password" UX:** The app should detect if a user tries to reset a password for a social sign-in account and provide a helpful message.

 ---